SAEON/national-climate-change-response-database/README.md

 2. No caching policy is set by the Node.js server when static files are requested (also configure this in your webserver)
 3. The HTTP `origin` header should be set explicitly by the proxy server and should be the domain by which the application is served from

 Refer to this [this Nginx configuration file](platform/centos/nginx/nginx.conf) and [this Nginx server block](platform/centos/nginx/nccrd.conf) for an example of how to configure a webserver to set caching headers and compress static files.
+[IIS configuration instructions](platform/windows/README.md) are also included.

 To start this app in a production environment: